PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Code Coverage
 =============

-PlasmaPy uses `Codecov <https://codecov.io>`_ to show what lines of code are covered by the test suite and which lines are not.
-At the end of every Travis CI testing session, information on which lines were executed is sent to Codecov.
+PlasmaPy uses `Codecov`_ to show what lines of code are covered by the test suite and which lines are not.
+At the end of every testing session, information on which lines were executed is sent to Codecov.
 Codecov comments on the pull request on GitHub with a coverage report.